xoopR/set6/README.md

 ## Short-term development plans

-Whilst the `set6` API is stable, it is considered 'maturing', and therefore whilst there are no plans for major updates, these may still pccur.
-There are a few features and reactoring we plan on implementing before we consider the package to be in its first complete version.
+Whilst the `set6` API is stable, it is considered 'maturing', and therefore whilst there are no plans for major updates, these may still occur.
+There are a few features and refactoring we plan on implementing before we consider the package to be in its first complete version.
 These mainly include

 * Finalising all methods and fields - some are missing or possibly inaccurate for some wrappers.
 For example the cardinality of `ComplementSet`s is imprecise at the moment.
 * We are considering adding a `simplify` method to wrappers to reduce classes inheriting from `SetWrapper` to simpler sets.
 This allows users to perform operations with `simplify = FALSE` and then to change their mind.